t-d-k/LibreCrypt/docs/advanced_topics.md

 Normally, a volume's CDB will be stored as the first 512 bytes of the volume.

-However, this does increase the size of the volume by the size of the CDB, which can DoxBox volumes more distinctive, and making it slightly more obvious that a volume file _is_ volume file.
+However, this does increase the size of the volume by the size of the CDB, which can make LibreCrypt volumes more distinctive, and makes it slightly more obvious that a volume file _is_ a volume file.

 This is most clearly shown when creating a file based volume: a 2GB volume, for example, will be 2,147,484,160 bytes in length - made up of a 2,147,483,648 byte (2GB) encrypted disk image, plus a 512 byte embedded CDB.

-To reduce this, it is possible to create a volume _without_ an embedded CDB; the CDB being stored in a separate file as a standard DoxBox keyfile.
+To reduce this, it is possible to create a volume _without_ an embedded CDB; the CDB being stored in a separate file as a standard LibreCrypt keyfile.

 In this case, a 2GB volume would comprise of a 2,147,483,648 byte (2GB) encrypted disk image, plus a separate 512 byte keyfile which may be stored in a separate location to the volume.

-Note that if you store the volume's CDB in a keyfile, you will _always_ need to supply a keyfile when mounting the volume, and ensure that the "Data from offset includes CDB" advanced option shown on the DoxBox password entry dialog shown when mounting must be _unchecked after the keyfile is specified_.
+Note that if you store the volume's CDB in a keyfile, you will _always_ need to supply a keyfile when mounting the volume, and ensure that the "Data from offset includes CDB" advanced option shown on the LibreCrypt password entry dialog shown when mounting must be _unchecked after the keyfile is specified_.

-By default, DoxBox includes the CDB will be included as part of the volume.
+By default, LibreCrypt includes the CDB will be included as part of the volume.

 <A NAME="level_4_heading_9">
 #### Padding
 </A>

-"Padding" is additional random data added to the end of the Box file.
+"Padding" is additional random data added to the end of the container file.
 Any padding added will not be available for use as part of the mounted volume, and serves to increase the size of the volume.

 Encrypted volumes typically have a file size that is a multiple of 512 bytes, or a "signature size" beyond the last 1MB boundary.
 To prevent this, you may wish to append random "padding" data to the new volume.